-2. The Act and Regulations do not identify any prescribed depositary institutions.
-However, a list of depositary institutions (International Depositary Institutions, IDA) under the Budapest Treaty is provided by WIPO here.
+2. Section 5 provides definitions for both a prescribed depositary institution and an international depositary authority (IDA).
+A list of international depositary authorities under the Budapest Treaty is provided by WIPO.
 At present there are no prescribed depositary institutions in New Zealand.

 3. There are three types of deposit that can be made under the Budapest Treaty:

 i.
 Original deposits – a first-time deposit (Rule 6.1);

 ii.
 New deposits where the original deposit is no longer available from the institution (Rule 6.2); and